jrnickell/smash-up-die-nasty/Constitution.md

 ## Schedule

 There will be twelve teams in four divisions.
-The regular season schedule will be 12 weeks long.
-During the regular season, ties are a possible matchup outcome.
-Four teams will be selected for the playoffs by the host application, with the playoff seeding tiebreaker decided by total regular season points.
-The first round of the playoffs will occur during weeks 13-14 of the NFL season.
-The championship round will occur during weeks 15-16 of the NFL season.
+The schedule will follow whatever is best supported by the host application.
+Four teams will be selected for the playoffs by the host application the first year.
+We will not use week 17, as most starting NFL players in playoff teams do not play that week.
+In year two, the playoff configuration may change to facilitate the move to the Sleeper app.

 ## Roster

-Each team will use the following starting positions:
+Each team will use the following starting positions in year one:
 1 QB, 2 RB, 2 WR, 1 TE, 1 Flex (RB/WR), 1 DT, 1 DE, 1 LB, 1 DB (CB/S), 1 K.
 Beyond the 12 starting positions, each team will have 18 bench slots and 3 injured reserve slots.
 Most league rosters will exceed the mandated roster limit at the end of the rookie draft.
 Each year, after the rookie draft, owners will be